Perspective | Olympic leaders hail the power of the Games. It’s time to use it for some good.

 Dump the agony.
 Restore the dream.
 Over the past seven months, the Olympics have tried to disguise a lot of suffering, two Games’ worth of suffering, aches for all kinds of athletic and societal reasons.
 Those painful realities cannot be skewed, however, because they tore apart several of the stars who were expected to carry attention through the summer and winter extravaganzas.

 Let’s hope they all recover.
 Simone Biles seems primed for an abundant life after gymnastics.
 Naomi Osaka is returning to top tennis form.
 At 26, Mikaela Shiffrin has prime athletic years left.
 Valieva’s collapse was the most dramatic downfall.
-It was something novel, too: a 15-year-old figure-skating wunderkind, allowed to compete while enmeshed in a doping scandal, exiting in fragments after a devastating final performance.
+It was something novel, too: a 15-year-old figure skating wunderkind, allowed to compete while enmeshed in a doping scandal, exiting in fragments after a devastating final performance.
 With Russia’s recent history of wearing out and discarding young female figure skaters, you should worry most about her future.

 Then there’s the next generation.
 What about those children who obliviously skated just after the women’s figure skating competition?
 Maybe there was an Olympian among them.
 Normally the thought is inspiring.
 But at 10:45 p.m. on the worst night of the Beijing Winter Games, it was an eerie notion.